 Acrylic lenses are used as an alternative to glass lenses.
 They are usually very lightweight compared to glass lenses.
 Acrylic is the common name for Poly(methyl methacrylate) (PMMA), a thermoplastic or transparent plastic, created in 1928.
 Its composition makes it less prone to breakage and shattering.
 With modern technology, it has become possible to produce magnifiers with exceptional optical qualities using an acrylic lens.
 A majority of today’s magnifier lenses come with a high quality acrylic lens.
 You can find a wide selection of high-quality acrylic lenses in all of the magnifier categories sold on the See It Bigger website.

 One specific type of acrylic lens that is very well known is the Fresnel lens, created by the French physicist, Augustin-Jean Fresnel.
 The Fresnel lens is very thin, lightweight and permits a large amount of light to transmit through the lens.
 Fresnel lenses are normally used to make page, bookmark, or sheet magnifiers.
 To achieve different levels of magnification (2x to 4x), the Fresnel lens needs to be between two to five inches from the subject.
 (Please note the Fresnel lens is not as clear as other acrylic lenses or glass lenses.)
-You can find Fresnel lens magnifiers in the Page Magnifier category on our website.

 At See It Bigger, we sell a wide selection of brand name magnifiers, from leading optical industry manufacturers including Bausch and Lomb, Carson Optical, Eschenbach Optik, Konus, UltraOptix, and more.
 You can learn more about the different types of magnifiers that are available at the link below.